Christopher P. Ramey

 CPR: Learning, creativity, technology, serving others and, of course, my family inspire me.
 I was blessed with two wonderful parents who inspired me every day of their lives.
 There were four boys in the family; we were competitive and highly disciplined.
 All four of us remain close.
 My wife and I have been married for over 40 years.
 We have two wonderful children and two gorgeous grandchildren.
 I still learn from my children and wife every day.

 In looking back, we were highly influenced by Mr. George Love.
-He was an industrialist who owned Consolidation Coal and was CEO of Chrysler.
+He was an industrialist who owned Consolidation Coal and was Chairman of Chrysler.
 My father reported to Mr. Love.
 We were allowed on the company jets any time Mr. Love was flying.
 My dad served Mr. Love and Mr. Love reciprocated by taking care of my father.
 They taught me that loyalty is a core value for successful individuals.
-Sadly, a value that seems to be dwindling.

 THT: What is the best advice you ever received?